zackpyle/etch-docs/docs/docs/templates/intro-to-templates.md

 ## WordPress FSE Integration

 All templates created in Etch are automatically authored to WordPress' Full Site Editing (FSE) templating system.
-This liberates your templates the same way your page development is liberated into core blocks.
+This liberates your templates the same way your page development is liberated into custom blocks.

 ## Getting Started